Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 Note: RD figures are estimates derived by subtracting ED data from overall totals in Wesleyan’s official admissions announcements and Common Data Set.

-Wesleyan University’s RD pool has grown gradually, rising from 11,207 applicants for the Class of 2021 to around 13,000–13,400 in recent cycles.
-Meanwhile, the number of admitted students has fluctuated but remained within a similar range, typically between 1,574 and 2,180 admits each year.
+Wesleyan’s RD pool has grown gradually over the past decade, rising from 11,207 applicants for the Class of 2021 to 14,970 for the Class of 2029.
+The number of admitted students has fluctuated but remained within a comparable range, typically between 1,574 and 2,180 admits each year.
+Notably, the Class of 2030 admitted 1,780 students through RD, slightly fewer than the 1,899 admitted in the prior cycle, though a full rate comparison will only be possible once total RD applicant figures are released.

 Wesleyan Transfer Acceptance Rate